Add a Question

 Pulse surveys are rising in popularity as an employee feedback tool.
 These fast, efficient surveys allow HR teams to “check the pulse” of a company by collecting feedback from each employee.

-How To Find Question, Page, Option ID Numbers To Use In Custom Scripts
+How To Find Survey, Question, Page, Option ID Numbers To Use In Custom Scripts

 If you are utilizing Custom Scripts in your surveys, you will likely have a need for referencing answer options, questions, or survey pages.
 Each of these items have their own unique ID numbers.